MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-process.md

 ## Allocate process capacity to a cloud flow

-Allocated to a cloud flow, a Process capacity entitles it to use standard, premium, and custom connectors while being accessed by unlimited users within the organization (regardless of their user license).
+Allocated to a cloud flow, the Process plan enables use of premium cloud flow [capabilities] (/https://learn.microsoft.com/en-us/power-platform/admin/power-automate-licensing/types?tabs=power-automate-premium%2Cpower-automate-process%2Cconnector-types#capacity-licenses.)
 Each Process capacity allocated to a cloud flow entitles it to 250k daily [Power Platform Request](/power-platform/admin/api-request-limits-allocations#Request-limits-in-power-automate) (stackable limit).

 To allocate a Process capacity to a cloud flow, go to the cloud flow details page and select **Edit**.